JvanKatwijk/swradio-8/README.md

 Of course, the programs that I wrote to show the bandwidth/samplerates were mine, not from HP, so results I sent them (nice spectrum pictures) were "not admissable as evidence", so after some talking they decided that there was no problem whatsoever, so no need to communicate further.
-Needless to say that I'll never buy an HP laptop again.
+Needless to say that I'll never buy an HP laptop again. (*end of frustrated)

 Anyway, for using a soundcard, I had to buy an external card, an EMU-202 with which I did all kinds of FM decoding at the time in combination with the pmSDR.